Diversity, Equity and Inclusion

 Both the Coalition and the Think Tank recommended that the County create and implement the DEI initiative with methods focused on operationalizing racial equity across the County.

-- In the coming months, more detail will be provided about Washington County’s DEI initiative, including information about the Chief Equity Officer, the new Office of Equity, Inclusion and Community Engagement, and efforts to operationalize diversity, equity and inclusion across all aspects of the County’s public service mission.
+- In the coming months, more detail will be provided about Washington County’s DEI initiative, including the new Office of Equity, Inclusion and Community Engagement, and efforts to operationalize diversity, equity and inclusion across all aspects of the County’s public service mission.

 Please direct any questions or feedback to CPO@co.washington.or.us or call 503-846-6288.